GeauxWeisbeck4/andrews-logseq-graph/pages/Ch 02 - Objects and Classes.md

 			- Spec like this is called a contract because an object must satisfy it to be considered a shape -> It must provide methods with these names tat do what those names suggest
 				- We can derive classes from Shapes to represent squares and circles
 			- ### Polymorphism
-				- If two objects have same methods
+				- If two objects have same methods, we can use them interchangeably
+				- Allow people to ignore differences when using related things easier
+				- If byets